SillyFreak/typst-scrutinize/examination/gallery/test.typ

     ..grades.map(g => g.body),
   )

-  // the total-points function can also accept a filter function Points from hard questions:
+  Points from hard questions: #hard
-  #grading.total-points(qs, filter: q => q.category == "hard")
 ])

 // the q function adds metadata to a question